As cops return to Denver schools, Denver police chief says they're not 'be all, end all to safety'

 The Denver Police Department plans to deploy the same number of armed police — called school resource officers — installed at 13 high school campuses at the end of the last school year.

-Each comprehensive high school will have one officer, except East High School, the largest Denver Public Schools (DPS) high school, which will have two.
+Each comprehensive high school will have one officer, except East High School, the largest Denver Public Schools high school, which will have two.
+And three DPS schools will have a "floater" police officer, officials said during a roundtable with the press on Friday.

 The new school resource officer program begins on Monday.